 Compliance Audit Definition

-A compliance audit, defined as an audit which serves the purpose of ensuring that a company meets the requirements of an outside governing body, is commonplace in many industries.
+The compliance audit definition is an audit which serves the purpose of ensuring that a company meets the requirements of an outside governing body.
+It is commonplace in many industries.
 Any time a company has to meet licensing requirements for a governing body, either governmental or non-governmental, a compliance audit process occurs.
 This audit is done by either internal or external personnel.

 Compliance audits, explained as the method to meeting certification requirements placed upon a business, take place for a variety of purposes.
 In one instance, governments require compliance audits.
 These could be for health code, workplace safety, and more.
 Furthermore, the government requires certification to prove that a business meets the standards of operation it places.
 Compliance audit guidelines let the business know how it can best plan for this.